Frequently Asked Questions

 How do I track the fundraising efforts for my team?

-From the Missions homepage, click on “Track Your Fundraising,” when prompted for username/password, type in missions 11 in both spots.
-This will take you to your team’s spreadsheet.
-Each participant has their individual tabs at the bottom of the main spreadsheet.
+From the Team Members page, click on “Track Your Fundraising,” when prompted for username/password, enter missions13 in both spots.
+From here, you can open your team’s financial roster.
+Each participant has their own individual tab at the bottom of the workbook.

 I have a student who has raised over and above the amount needed for our trip and they want to carry that money over to next year’s trip.
 Do you allow this?